jhsware/nix-infra/README.md

 # nix-infra

-Create a private PaaS on Hetzner Cloud in minutes.
+Create a private PaaS on Hetzner Cloud or your own servers in minutes.
 Leverage **NixOS** and **Nix Packages** to build a reproducible and auditable private cloud for your projects.

 **Why nix-infra?** I wanted to test the limits of NixOS when it comes to maintainability and real-world use.
 There is a future for private PaaS solutions in a world where privacy and cost control are primary concerns—we just need to build it on the right foundation.